yf-cheng-edu/LLM-AutoIF-SFT-DPO/README.md

 ## Project Overview

-**AutoIF-LLM** is a fully automated fine-tuning framework designed to significantly improve the instruction-following capabilities of large language models (LLMs) through **Execution Feedback** and **Self-Play**.
-The framework adopts a **Teacher-Student** architecture combined with a multi-stage data synthesis pipeline, capable of automatically generating high-quality Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO) data from a minimal set of seed instructions — **entirely without human annotation**.
+**AutoIF-LLM** is an end-to-end engineering framework designed to address the prohibitive costs of manual data annotation when fine-tuning Large Language Models (LLMs) for vertical domains.

+For its core data synthesis algorithm, this project **deeply references and integrates the cutting-edge theory of "Execution Feedback and Self-Play" proposed in the ICLR 2025 Spotlight paper [Self-play with Execution Feedback](https://arxiv.org/abs/2406.13542).** Building upon this solid theoretical foundation, AutoIF-LLM introduces extensive system-level engineering enhancements.
+It establishes a **fully automated, zero-human-intervention workflow** spanning from "seed instruction generation → multi-stage data synthesis pipeline → Supervised Fine-Tuning (SFT) → Direct Preference Optimization (DPO) → INT4 model quantization → high-throughput vLLM deployment."

-The framework offers strong **cross-domain generalizability**: simply swap the seed instruction file to automatically generate domain-specific fine-tuning data for any of 30+ vertical industries (e.g., legal, finance, healthcare).
+This framework boasts strong **cross-domain versatility**.
+By simply replacing the seed instruction file, users can rapidly generate training data and customize fine-tuned models for over 30 vertical domains (e.g., Law, Finance, Healthcare), all capable of running smoothly on a single GPU.

 ---